the-turing-way/the-turing-way/book/website/community-handbook/consistency/consistency-formatting.md

 Content written in HTML may not render properly.
 ```

-When converted to Markdown, the table became cleaner and easier to read.
+However, when reformatted to Markdown, the table became cleaner and easier to read:

 ```{figure} ../../figures/html_to_markdown2.png
 ---